ahmed-rashad-alnaggar/muhawil/README.md

 Load XLIFF translations using `Alnaggar\Muhawil\Loaders\XliffFileLoader` class.

-Dump XLIFF translations using `Alnaggar\Muhawil\Dumpers\XliffFileDumper` class, with 2 required arguments `source_locale` and `target_locale` and one optional argument `legacy` which indicates to dump translation into XLIFF 1.2 version rather than 2.0 version.
+Dump XLIFF translations using `Alnaggar\Muhawil\Dumpers\XliffFileDumper` class, with two required arguments: `source_locale` and `target_locale`.
+There is also an optional argument `legacy`, which, if set to `true`, will dump the translation in XLIFF 1.2 format instead of the default 2.0 format.

 ```php
 // Example of dumping translations into an XLIFF file.